Wang-Yifan-1997/Dams/README.md

 ### 1.4 Firm-Level Analysis

-**Design**: for each firm in ASIE, construct a 1/2/5 km buffer and assign treatment based on dam presence/construction within that buffer.
+**Design**: for each firm in ASIE, construct a 1/2/5 km buffer and assign treatment based on dam presence/new construction within that buffer.

 **Outcome variables**: firm revenue, TFP, pollution emissions, energy consumption, employment, exit/survival